 There are a variety of solutions accessible when it comes to data organisation in software development.
-The problem is deciding which tool is best for the job at hand.

 Data structures, which we should all be familiar with by now, are one of the first things we encounter while learning to code in any language.